m3g/CellListMap.jl/README.md

 ## Some benchmarks

 The goal here is to provide a good implementation of cell lists.
 We compare it with the implementation of the nice cython/python [halotools](https://github.com/astropy/halotools) package, in the computation of an histogram of mean pairwise velocities.
-This tests are implemented in the [halotools.jl](https://github.com/m3g/CellListMap.jl/blob/main/src/halotools.jl) file.
+These tests are implemented in the [halotools.jl](https://github.com/m3g/CellListMap.jl/blob/main/src/halotools.jl) file.
 Currently, the `CellListMap.jl` is as fast for dense systems, and scales linearly and parallelizes well for increasing number of particles, with constant density:

 <img src=https://github.com/lmiq/PairVelocities/blob/main/cd_v0.4.6.png>